-Dodge county's teachers' institute opened with about 100 in attendance.
-CARL J. FORNEY, eashier of the First National bank of Aurora, who was charged with setting fire to the court house in January, 1893, was discharged in the district court, on account of en-
+Debug county's teachers' institute | BRYAN OF NEBRASKA. spened with about 100 in attendance.

+CARL J. FORNEY, cashier of the First National bank of Aurors, who was charged with setting fire to the court house in January, 1893, was discharged in the district court, on account of entire lack of evidence to convict him.